inkwebable/mern-template/README.md

 npm start
 ```

-#### Client proxy

-If you are using the above script and not docker then ensure proxy in the client package.json is set to `http://localhost:5001` else it should be set to `http://api:5001`

 ##### Docker
 If you use docker, there is a docker-compose file in the root.
 Just `docker-compose up ` and go to http://localhost:3000 once everything has booted up.

 *If you are not using docker or a local mongoDB install then you will need to use an online mongoDB provider*

+#### Client proxy

+If you are using `npm start` and not docker then ensure proxy in the client package.json is set to `http://localhost:5001` else it should be set to `http://api:5001`

 ## Config